Mobile Sports Betting Is Changing the Game

-The revolution has come full circle: Not only does sports gambling require shady bookies or a trip to a dingy casino, but online sports betting no longer needs a computer either!
+The revolution has come full circle: Not only does sports gambling no longer require shady bookies or a trip to a dingy casino, placing a sports bet online no longer requires a computer either!

-Mobile betting is commonplace, easy-to-use, and the preferred options for many on-the-go account holders.
+Mobile betting is commonplace, easy-to-use, and the preferred option for many on-the-go account holders.
 In fact, by 2020, there will be six billion mobile devices in use.
-As smartphones evolve and wireless networks quicken, sportsbooks are seriously prioritizing their mobile functionality.
+As smartphones evolve and wireless networks quicken, sportsbooks are seriously prioritizing mobile functionality.

-The Basics of Using Smartphones for Mobile Betting
+The Basics of Using Smartphones for Mobile Sports Betting

 Using a Modern, Fast Smartphone Enhances Your Betting Experience